nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 -----------

 -   Read trimming has a greater impact on assembly size and number of contigs than error correction.
--   Our read based assembly evaluation potentially biased by the use of un-modified reads to evalulate all four assemblies.
+-   Our read based assembly evaluation potentially biased by the use of un-modified reads to evaluate all four assemblies.
 The trimmed read assemblies might be penalized as some of the untrimmed reads were unable to align the to the trimmed read assemblies.
 -   We observed no clear relationship between contig score and reference coverage, this is potentially due to correct contigs shorter than the reference transcript having low reference coverage.

 Session Information